SolidStateDepot/ssd-lp3d-class-learn-how-to-print-3d/README.md

 The author has been providing this workshop for over 2 years.
 Anything can go wrong with a 3D printer at anytime.
 If you are just getting started providing instruction then you should consider starting with very small groups of 2 or 3 and practice for larger groups.

-This is an S5 presentation.
-There is a printer-friendly version.

 OOPS!
 There are _important_ Notes but they only appear in the text-only version.
 That is a bug w/S5.

+## How To Use This Presentation
+This is an S5 presentation.
+There is a printer-friendly version.

+Download the ZIP from github (lower-right of the repository main page).
+Unpack the ZIP.
+Load index.html in a modern web browser.
+Click the page to advance or hover over the bottom to reveal a toolbar.
+Click +/- in the toolbar to view the printer-friendly version.

 ## License
 The license is contained in the presentation.